In the middle of orchards: Völlan

 The always well-attended health resort with particularly good air is situated between the municipality of Lana and the Gampen Pass.
 Here, guests of all age and interest groups come together.
 On the one hand this is due to the rich leisure time program of the environs: including sightseeing, wellness and shopping in the nearby spa town Meran, family tours on the Etschtal cycle path, pleasant hikes and walks and much more.

 On the other hand also Völlan distinguishes itself by a varied and attractive holiday offer.
 For instance in every season the village comes up with special events, which are often organized together with the neighboring villages Lana and Tisens.
 Probably the most popular ones are the Blossom Festival in spring and the Chestnut Days in autumn.
 The chestnut experience trail is a highlight for the whole family.

 Farmer Museum Völlan

 For all visitors partial to traditions and rural life Völlan offers something special.
-In the village center there is a small but lovingly furnished Famer Museum that provides an insight into the daily life and the arduous work of former farmers.
+In the village centre there is a small but lovingly furnished Farmer Museum that provides an insight into the daily life and the arduous work of former farmers.
 The museum is open between Easter and October.

 In the rustic living room you can see for instance a corner decorated with a crucifix, an old stove and clothes.
 Two other rooms are full of tools, baskets and interesting objects of everyday use, such as butter pails, bellows or pasta presses.
 In the upstairs room you’ll learn everything about spinning and weaving.